 The Effect of Coronavirus (COVID-19) on Directors and Officers (D&O) Insurance

 Coronaviruses represent a large family of viruses that can cause respiratory illnesses.1 The 2003 Severe Acute Respiratory Syndrome (SARS) epidemic in China represented the first severe virus that resulted from a coronavirus, affecting over 8,000 individuals.2 The second outbreak of Middle East Respiratory Syndrome (MERS) occurred in 2012 in Saudi Arabia.
-It affected almost 2,500 individuals and had a mortality rate of 34.45%.3 Now, on December 31, 2019, Chinese authorities reported the outbreak of a new strain of coronavirus, called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which causes the coronavirus disease 2019 (COVID-19).4 Since December, COVID-19 has spread to over 70 countries and has infected over 250,000 individuals and growing, causing varying degrees of fever, dry cough, shortness of breath, and a mortality rate of about 3.6%.5
+It affected almost 2,500 individuals and had a mortality rate of 34.45%.3 Now, on December 31, 2019, Chinese authorities reported the outbreak of a new strain of coronavirus, called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which causes the coronavirus disease 2019 (COVID-19).4 Since December, COVID-19 has spread to over 184 countries/regions and has infected over 1.5 million individuals and growing, causing varying degrees of fever, dry cough, shortness of breath, and a mortality rate of about 3.6%.5

 Companies (and their directors and officers) generally did not face third-party liability claims relating to the response to the SARS and MERS outbreaks.
 However, with COVID-19 and the sharp drop in stock prices that has accompanied it, this has changed.
 Companies – in addition to their directors and officers sued in their individual capacities – are turning to their D&O insurance policies for coverage for third-party claims arising from COVID-19: